chaos9520/panel-game/CHAOS_CHALLENGE_MODE.md

 - Easy: This one is for Beginners.
 8 stages, played on levels 1 and 2.
 - Normal: This one is for Novices.
 10 stages, played on levels 3 and 4.
 - Hard: This one is for Intermediate players.
 12 stages, played on levels 5 and 6.
-- Very Hard: This is also for Intermediate players, but is more difficult.
+- Very Hard: This is also for Intermediate players, but it is more difficult.
 12 stages, played on levels 5 and 6.
 - Intense: This one is for Advanced players.
 12 stages, played on levels 7 and 8.
 - Insane: This one is for Expert players.
 12 stages, played on levels 9 and 10.
 - Impossible: This one is for the Master players.
 8 stages, played on levels 10 and 11.